BeeWarloc/cogboy/README.md

 A prebuilt binary of PortAudio for 64 bit Windows is included for convenience, as I couldn't find any precompiled of a recent version.
 PortAudio is licensed under a MIT like license, more details can be found [here](http://www.portaudio.com/license.html).

 For other platforms just make sure that the PortAudio is installed, see their docs for [details](http://www.portaudio.com/).

+### Compiling and running

+`cargo run --release path/to/some/rom.gb`

+### Limitations

+- Only DMG (the original Gameboy) is emulated
+- Sound channel 3 (wave) and 4 (noise)
+- External RAM bank select
+- No save games

+You should probably use one of the many better and more complete Just putting it out here for reference and backup. ;)

 ### License